philweber/resume/docs/index.md

 Fiserv employs over 20,000 people in 155 locations worldwide; my division created software for online banking and bill payment.
 I taught customers how to use Corillian products, and developers (both internal and external) how to create online banking applications on the Corillian platform.

-* Developed and deliver instructor-led training for developers and system administrators.
+* Developed and delivered instructor-led training for developers and system administrators.

-* Developed and deliver virtual classroom (WebEx) training.
+* Developed and delivered virtual classroom (WebEx) training.

 * Used Camtasia and Articulate tools to create screencasts and e-learning.